 - What did you learn about health care and the profession through this experience?

 As you embark on new clinical activities and deepen your existing ones, don't forget to reflect on what you're observing and learning.
-Be sure to log your experiences in AdviseStream's Academics and Engagements Planner so that you and your advisor can take stock of your progress.
+We recommend keeping a journal or other record of your experiences to help you in the reflection process.

 Not sure how or where to gain experience?